sullycodes/sullycodes.github.io/_posts/2020-07-21-quick_and_easy_github_repo_setup_and_sync_with_local_folder.markdown

 Now that you have set the repo up locally and remotely it is now time to get them in sync:

-1. In your terminal in your local directory, type git **remote add origin git@github.com:username/project_name**
+1. In your terminal in your local directory, type **git remote add origin https://github.com/username/project_name**
 2. Next, type **git push -u origin master**

 That's it!
 You should now be all set!